sayam-1705/plate-planner-react/README.md

 ## 📚 Documentation

-- For detailed instructions on the frontend, visit the [frontend documentation](frontend/README.md)
+- For detailed instructions on the frontend, visit the [Frontend Documentation](frontend/README.md).
-- For detailed instructions on the backend, visit the [backend documentation](backend/README.md)
+- For detailed instructions on the backend, visit the [Backend Documentation](backend/README.md).

 ---